Active Pregnancy

 If you're new to activity, start gradually and build up your activity levels over time, eventually aiming for 150 minutes of physical activity at a moderate intensity, spread throughout the week.
 You don't need to do it in big chunks - every active minute counts!
 Activities can include walking, exercise classes, taking the stairs, swimming, gardening and housework or any activity that makes you breathe faster whilst still being able to hold a conversation.

-Being active is not dangerous for your baby.
-If it feels comfortable keep going, if it is uncomfortable stop and seek advice.
+Listen to your body and adapt activities where you need to.
+If it feels comfortable keep going, but if it is uncomfortable stop and seek advice.

 Resources to help you stay safe and healthy during your pregnancy